eloquent/phony/MIGRATING.md

 - [Dynamic order verification functions removed]
 - [Improved "self" value behavior for stubs]

+[php 5 and hhvm are no longer supported]: #php-5-and-hhvm-are-no-longer-supported
+[more type hints, less squishy types]: #more-type-hints-less-squishy-types
+[dynamic order verification functions removed]: #dynamic-order-verification-functions-removed
+[improved "self" value behavior for stubs]: #improved-self-value-behavior-for-stubs

 ### PHP 5 and HHVM are no longer supported

-The *Phony* 2.x release is primarily about dropping support for PHP 5 and HHVM.
+The *Phony* `2.x` release is primarily about dropping support for PHP 5 and HHVM.
 If you only need to support PHP 7, then it is recommended that you upgrade to *Phony* `2.x`.
 If you still need to support PHP 5, then you are free to continue using the `1.x` version of *Phony*.

 ### More type hints, less squishy types